The Construction Sequencertool that is used for creating named sequences for parts and assigning sequence numbers to the parts

 (v2016) A new thumbnail under Ungrouped items in the Applications & components side pane will appear.

-The Construction Sequencer uses toolbars and a data gridmodeling aid that represents a three-dimensional complex of horizontal and vertical planes
+The Construction Sequencer uses toolbars and a data gridmodeling aid that represents a three-dimensional complex of intersecting grid planes or intersecting grid planes and curved grid surfaces

 It is possible to have more than one grid in a model.
 For example, a large-scale grid for the entire structure, and smaller grids for some detailed sections.